-UCD offers a unique campus environment with world class degree programmes and research sitting side-by-side with a wonderful array of clubs, societies, sporting facilities, student residences and woodland walkways.
-University life should be a journey of academic and personal discovery and the UCD campus facilitates both.
-We encourage our students to "Learn Today, Lead Tomorrow".
-Many of UCD's graduates have gone on to leadership positions in Ireland and across the globe in academia, medicine, engineering, the arts, sports and politics.
+We encourage our students to "Learn Today, Lead Tomorrow" and we are proud that so many of UCD students have gone on to leadership positions in Ireland and across the globe in academia, the health professions, engineering, business and law, the arts, sports and politics.
 UCD graduates are consistently ranked highly by global employers and enjoy excellent job prospects.

-This Graduate Offer Pack has been prepared with the intention of making your transition to UCD as smooth as possible.
+This UCD Undergraduate Offer Pack has been prepared with the intention of making your transition to UCD as smooth as possible.
 In the coming pages, we have included what we think might be some helpful information to you as a new student.
 This includes information about the admissions process and what you must do next in order to accept your offer, as well as information about the University and the city of Dublin.